 The Chrysoskalitissa Monastery is perched on a high rock, about 53 meters above the sea, offering expansive views.
 It’s only a 5-minute drive from Aspri Limni, the White Lake beach.
 It is also a good place for a quick spot on the way to Elafonissi Lagoon.

-The history of the place points to a story in which a farmer saw a mysterious light in the distance which lead him to find an icon of the Assumption of the Virgin Mother in a hollowed out rock.
+The history of the place points to a story in which a farmer saw a mysterious light in the distance that lead him to find an icon of the Assumption of the Virgin Mother in a hollowed-out rock.
 The church was eventually built on this same rock.
 During the Turkish invasion, a swarm of bees attacked an army who had planned to destroy the church.
 It was only later, in 1855 that the reconstruction was started by a monk called Manassis.
 The process involved replacing the smaller church with a larger building on the rock, the one that is there today.

 Travel Tip: There is a bathroom (which is free to use)